 Richmond were still then a VFL/AFL powerhouse and were premiers in 1980 and runners up in 1982, but they went quiet until this year.
 Malcolm Fraser was Prime Minister.
 Australia still had not won the America’s Cup (nor had anyone else except the New York Yacht Club).
 It was the previous millennium and a very long time ago.
 Astonishingly, there was no internet or mobile phones.
 It was truly the Dark ages!

-Emily Conley has some impressive skillz, even more than her fellow resident Daniel Mills.
-This year she travelled to Nanjing, China with her Inline Hockey Australian team, to compete in the 2017 World Roller Games.
+Emily Conley one of our second year students last year was given the opportunity to travel to Nanjing, China with her Inline Hockey team, to compete in the World Roller Games representing Australia.

 At KSR we think this is a pretty amazing achievement, so we decided to ask her about it!

 We know that students from rural Australia are at a disadvantage – for a wide range of reasons – in regards to access to, and success in, higher education.
 Studies have shown the support by way of scholarships for financially disadvantaged students can not only increase the opportunity for further education and improve educational outcomes, but that these scholarships also contribute to their recipients’ improved self-efficacy and contribution to society.